Questions or Comments?

 Catherine Purdy is a high-energy change leader with demonstrated ability to manage large-scale corporate transformations.
 For more than 25 years, she has implemented technical manufacturing and supply chain solutions in across the automotive, telecommunications, pharmaceutical, and construction equipment industries.
 She has an affinity for corporate strategy, quality system development, and loves the challenge of data-mining and modeling.
 Catherine is a skilled curriculum developer, trainer and coach, and has certified hundreds of practitioners and executives on Lean and Six Sigma methods.

-Catherine juggles multiple responsibilities at Implementation Engineers, including client Performance Excellence strategy development, managing our Partners-in-Quality enCompass® delivery program, and talent acquisition.
+Catherine handles multiple responsibilities at Implementation Engineers, including client Performance Excellence strategy development, managing our Partners-in-Quality enCompass® delivery program, and talent acquisition.

 Catherine holds a bachelor’s degree in industrial and systems engineering from Virginia Tech, APICS CPIM certification, and Six Sigma Master Black Belt certification from Datazinc.
 Outside the office, Catherine is a wine aficionado, gourmet cook, and avid sports fan.